nextjournal/lazo/README.md

 In order for Lazo to know about your repositories and modules, you need to provide a EDN configuration file:

-- Either you supply a `LAZO_CONFIG_FILE` environment variable with the path of the cofig file
+- Either you supply a `LAZO_CONFIG_FILE` environment variable with the path of the config file
 - Otherwise it will assume that it's a `config.edn` at the same location of where you're running the jar, or in the root folder of the docker image.

 ### Example config